 Our patient representatives are local – a carer, patient or member of the public – who are actively involved in local health services.
 They may be representing a group, a community or alternatively just involved as an individual, offering their views, experiences and bringing a patient perspective to all discussions.

 Patient representatives are asked to contribute to discussions by offering their opinions in a constructive and informed way.

 Two patient members attend the monthly Dacorum Commissioning Committee.
 The insight from the patient representatives is invaluable in terms of providing feedback to the board.
 In addition members are also significantly involved in projects, such as the Hemel Hempstead Hospital service redesign project and implementing changes to Hemel Hempstead urgent treatment centre.

 The St Albans and Harpenden Patient Group (SAPG) is a very active group on behalf of the patients for St Albans and Harpenden both at local and individual level.
-Representatives from SAPG regularly attend monthly Locality Commissioning Committees (LCC) to ensure that the committee considers the patient journey during their discussions.
+Representatives from SAPG regularly attend monthly Locality Commissioning Committees (LCC) to ensure that the committee considers the patient journey and perspective during their discussions.
 The group also ensures strategic overviews and service redesigns and planning are brought into the public domain.
-For example at their last SAPG meeting held in March, discussions focussed on the urgent care approach for the Locality.
-The group were keen to hear from Herts Valleys CCG Executives, Herts Valleys CCG board GPs and West Hertfordshire Hospitals NHS Trust on how the urgent care approach could reduce pressure on other healthcare facilities as well as being appropriate and convenient for patients to access.
+For example, recent meetings discussions have included urgent care, mental health services and hospital sites.
+The group works with the locality to support participation.